babakness/pg-nested-json-query/README.md

   --file file       This is the default option and can be omitted.
   --type, -t type   Declare file format.
 Either "yaml", "json" or "json6".
-  --help, -h type   Opens this help screen, all other options are ignored.
+  --help, -h        Opens this help screen, all other options are ignored.
 ```